 Cosplay is all about dressing and acting the part.
 You want to feel like the character you’re portraying.
 Have you ever realized that when you’re dressed like a businessperson you feel like a businessperson?

-Let’s take a look at what features matter when you’re picking the best 3d printer for cosplay purposes.
+Let’s take a look at what features matter when you’re picking the best 3D printer for cosplay and armor making.

-Features of a 3D Printer to Consider for Cosplaying
+Features to Consider for a 3D Printer for Cosplay

 A printer’s spec sheet might read something like “Build volume: 10 inches x 8 inches x 6 inches”.
 If you’re following along at home, this means you can print a cuboid that’s 10 inches wide, 8 inches long, and 6 inches tall.
 That’s the biggest shape.